Case – I Persons carrying on specified profession

 Specified profession – Profession of legal, medical, engineering, architectural, accounting, technical consultancy, interior decoration, film artist or authorised representative.

-Persons carrying on specified profession and not covered above are required to maintain such books of account and other documents as may enable the assessing officer to compute his taxable income.
+Persons carrying on a specified profession and not covered above are required to maintain such books of account and other documents as may enable the assessing officer to compute his taxable income.

 Specified books of accounts – Cash book, journal, ledger, carbon copies of bills exceeding Rs.
-25,original bills issued to him, payment vouchers
+25, original bills issued to him, payment vouchers

 Case – II Other assessee